akhodakivskiy/VimFx/documentation/commands.md

 If the count is greater than one they don’t wrap around when reaching the ends of the tab bar.

+As opposed to `J` and `K`, pinned and non-pinned tabs are handled separately.
+The first non-pinned tab wraps to the last tab, and the last tab wraps to the first non-pinned tab, and vice versa for non-pinned tabs.
+Use `gp` to move a tab between the pinned and non-pinned parts of the tab bar.

 ### `g0`, `g^`, `g$`

 `g0` selects the tab at index _count,_ counting from the start.